Key Difference – Working Memory vs Short Term Memory

+Working memory and Short term memory are two terms that often confuse most people, although there is a key difference between the two.
 Memory has a very complex definition.
 Due to its complex nature memory is defined and described in different ways.
-Working memory and short term memory are two terms that are used synonymously.
+Working memory and short-term memory are two terms that are used synonymously.
 But it is important to understand that they actually mean two different things.
 These two terms are mostly used in psychological studies and neuroscience.

 What is Working Memory?